raspberrypilearning/getting-started-with-wearables/worksheet.md

   The `begin()` method allows us to start talking to the NeoPixel and the `show()` method tells the NeoPixel to update its colour.
 Since we haven't yet told it to be any particular colour, it will show as blank or 'off'.

-1. Now the fun bit!
+1. Now to set the colour.
 Find the **loop** method which was also created for you in the blank sketch.
 Add the following code:
   ```cpp
   void loop() {